specialized806/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 ## If you still have active per-user licenses

 As of July 1, 2023, per-user licenses are no longer available for purchase.
 Per-user licenses purchased prior to that date can still be assigned to new users.
-After existing per-user licenses expire, you'll need to opt in to Syntex [pay-as-you-go billing](syntex-azure-billing.md) to continue using Syntex services.
+After existing per-user licenses expire, you'll need to opt in to [pay-as-you-go billing](syntex-azure-billing.md) to continue using Microsoft Syntex services.

 Users with active per-user licenses can perform the following tasks: